Joan Guzmán: Unbeaten streak ends

 On November 30, 2012, Guzman challenged Khabib Allakhverdiev for the IBO and vacant WBA super lightweight championship.
 The bout ended in the 8th round as Guzman hurt his knee which resulted from an accidental foul.
 The verdict was a technical decision in favor of Allakhverdiev.
 Guzman was knocked down in the third round, the result of a left; and blood readily flowing from the boxer's nose in the fifth set the momentum for the loss.
 The Sycuan Warrior did not show his trademark elusive style until it was practically too late in the fight.
 Only in rounds 6 and 7 did Guzman employ the kind of fighting technique that had kept him undefeated during his career.
 He circled, jabbed, and effectively counter-punched the Russian, evidently frustrating him.
 But, when in the 8th, he tripped and hurt his leg in the fall, Khabib responded with everything he had, setting the impression that he was the dominant fighter.
 Guzman could not go on due to the leg injury and the referee stopped the fight due to 'accidental foul', which led to the score cards deciding the winner.
 Two judges declared Khabib the better man on the ring.
 Talks of a rematch immediately ensued.

+Boxing Style

+Guzman often used quickness and ability to move around the ring, avoiding direct exchanges and frustrating opponents with his elusive footwork.
+He used effective defense, including the shoulder roll, and his speed to evade attacks and then fire back with counter punches.